hebertzin/clean-ts-api/README.md

 - First clone this repository `git clone https://github.com/hebertsanto/API-authentication.git`
 - Navigate to the project and install dependencies with the `npm install` or `npm i` command
 - Create a `.env` file and configure the environment variables correctly, you can check in `.env.exemple` which variables are necessary for the project.
 - Everything configured?
-Now you can run the command `npm run dev` and that's it!
+Now you can run the command `npm run start:dev` and that's it!
-- Then just configure the cluster url in the project with your url, which is in the `database/index.ts` directory

-## swagger
+## Deploy

-After running the server you will have access to the project documentation at the endpoint `/api-docs` there you will have the endpoints, request parameters, required data, status code and responses.
+The service is hosted on @render and will soon be integrated with a front end